J&J Medical Connect

 SUMMARY

-• Antidepressants increased the risk of suicidal thoughts and behaviors in pediatric and young adults in short-term studies.
+• As noted in the product labelling, antidepressants increased the risk of suicidal thoughts and behaviors in pediatric and young adults in short-term studies.
 Closely monitor all antidepressant-treated patients for clinical worsening, and for emergence of suicidal thoughts and behaviors.
 The safety and effectiveness of CAPLYTA have not been established in pediatric patients.1

 • In phase 2 and phase 3 studies, patients who were considered at risk for suicide were excluded from participation.2-12

-• In an open-label, multicenter study (study 303) evaluating the long-term safety of CAPLYTA in patients with schizophrenia:5
+• In an open-label, multicenter study (Study 303) evaluating the long-term safety of CAPLYTA 42 mg in patients with schizophrenia:5

 • During the 1-year treatment period, suicidal ideation and behavior were reported in 9.6% and 0.3% of patients, respectively.